 The Company has one reportable operating segment, being the acquisition and exploration of mineral properties.
-At November 30, 2021 and 2020, the Company's exploration and evaluation assets are located in Canada.
+At November 30, 2022 and 2021, the Company's long-term deposits, right-of-use assets, equipment and exploration and evaluation assets are located in Canada.
 All expenses and cash receipts pertaining to exploration and evaluation activities are capitalized.